 The hydrocarbon fuelled civilization is headed inexorably on the road to autotelic extinction.
 No longer treasuring the autonomous nature of human cognition and behaviour but chained to the factory produced notion of value.

 And thereby hangs the tale of value in our material morals in an industrial world.
 Waste is something that we no longer value or have no use for.
 Waste is the other in our consciousness, not the same as our wants.
-The term waste in industry is used for downstream material, nobody wants to buy or has any use for and put in landfills.
+The term waste in industry is used for downstream material, nobody wants to buy or has any use for and is put in landfills.

-The real “value” of wealth is in the giving like plants “give” fruit that is “food” and regenerates once again into trees eternally.
+The real “value” of wealth is in the giving like plants “give” fruit that is “food” and regenerates once again through soil microbiomes into trees eternally.
 Value is not ordered or particular in economics and languages but more the disorder, chaos like the din of a market place or blurring in a pool of muddy water, more the dispersal of value in nature, more the thriving of Nature.

 Only humans hoard things because of their notional familiarity and value or wealth.